Retained deciduous teeth in dogs (Persistent deciduous teeth)

 Dogs initially have a set of baby teeth, consisting of 28 teeth, which erupt in the first few weeks after birth.
 These baby teeth are usually smaller and sharper than the permanent teeth.
 Between the fourth and seventh month of life, they are usually replaced by the permanent teeth, which total 42 teeth.
 The natural loss of the baby teeth occurs through the pressure of the permanent teeth on the roots of the baby teeth, causing them to be resorbed.

 The process of tooth resorption is complex and is controlled by hormonal and physical changes in the dog’s jaw.
 A disruption in this process can result in one or more baby teeth not falling out.
-These persistent baby teeth can then compete with the permanent teeth for space in the jaw, which can lead to malocclusion and further problems.
+These persistent baby teeth can then compete with the permanent teeth for space in the jaw, which can lead to Malocclusion and further problems.

 The causes of persistent baby teeth are often genetic.
 Certain dog breeds, especially smaller breeds such as Yorkshire Terriers, Chihuahuas, and Poodles, are more frequently affected.
-It is believed that genetic factors can influence the resorption of tooth roots and the timing of tooth eruption.
+It is believed that genetic factors can influence the resorption of tooth roots and the timing of tooth replacement.
 Hormonal imbalances or developmental disorders in the dental or jaw area can also play a role.

 Symptoms